-The Group's results for 2020 were impacted considerably by poor performance on a number of Strukton Groep projects.
-Also Covid-19 had an impact on the 2020 results, however the impact is difficult to quantify.
+The Group's results for 2021 were impacted considerably by poor performance on a number of Strukton Groep projects.

-Oranjewoud achieved €2.3 billion in total revenue in 2020 (2019: €2.4 billion).
-The Group posted a net result of €218.5 million negative in 2020.
-The net result fell by €214.6 million, from a loss of €3.9 million to a loss of €218.5 million.
-Operational results (EBITDA) were down €161.5 million in 2020, from €107.6 million to negative €53.9 million.
-This decrease comes as a result of the Strukton Groep loss-making projects.
-Civil Infrastructure (- €120.4 million), Technology and Buildings (- €62.6 million) and the Other segment (-€2.4 million) were the responsible segments.
+Oranjewoud achieved, excluding the discontinued operations, €1.9 billion in total revenue in 2021 (2020: €1.8 billion).
+The net result improved by €49.4 million, from a loss of €218.5 million to a loss of €169.1 million.
+Operational results (EBITDA) were down €5.9 million in 2021, from negative €69.7 million to negative €75.6 million.
+This decrease comes as a result of the Strukton Groep loss-making projects that were more loss-making than in 2020.
+The segments Civil Infrastructure (-€1.1 million) and Technology and Buildings (-€50.8 million) were the responsible segments for the negative operational results for the Group.
 The performance and strategy, and other circumstances and their consequences, were regular topics of discussion at meetings of the Supervisory Board.

-The urgency to improve financial performance is obvious given Strukton Groep's highly disappointing results in 2020.
+The urgency to improve financial performance is obvious given Strukton Groep's highly disappointing results in 2020 and 2021.
 In the Supervisory Board's opinion, the new strategy will in combination with the shift towards risk-based tendering, avoiding complex projects outside Strukton Groep's core competencies or markets and the stronger focus on works with a repetitive character and on maintenance services will make Strukton Groep well-established to play a leading role in sustainable infrastructure and help the organisation grow in a stable and sustainable way.